|Course Length:||3 Years Full-Time, 5 Years Part-Time|

 What are my career prospects?

 You will be provided with a solid foundation and preparation for a legal or legal-related profession.
-Graduates are also equipped to pursue careers in areas such as probation work, youth and community work, research, police service, prison service and criminal justice agencies.
+Graduates are also equipped to pursue careers in areas such as banking, insurance, retail management, journalism, as well as local and national public administration.

 How can I enhance my employability?